 - Our Educators Are Science Models.
 Like many underrepresented groups (Aschbacher et al. 2010), our community rarely experiences significant science engagement.
 Further, as only just over 15% of all bachelor degrees in science and science-related fields are issued to minorities, nationwide, and the science workforce is largely comprised of non-minorities (approximately 70% as of 2010; National Science Foundation, 2013), opportunities to see science modeled by scientists representative of the diversity in City Heights are rare.
 We recruit talented Science Educators who have degrees in the sciences, who represent the diversity in City Heights, and who also understand the challenges of, and the potential in, our community.
 Our educators share the "spark" with our community and demonstrate that science is for people like them. - Science Leaders Share Their Stories.
-To a young person growing up in City Heights who is considering their future, the obstacles to achieving a college education, let alone a career in science and science-related fields, may seem insurmountable: lack of secure housing, familial instability, insufficient finances, family members without the knowledge or experience to help them navigate the college application process.
-To address this, we facilitate student interactions with Science Leaders into all initiatives.
+The term "Science Leaders" is also used to refer to students during programs, by means of encouraging them to act and think like the science leaders they are studying (as referenced in "Our Students Model Science Leaders", above).
+The other definition and use of the term "Science Leaders" refers to the adults who provide mentorship to our students and are described in more detail in this section. - To a young person growing up in City Heights who is considering their future, the obstacles to achieving a college education, let alone a career in science and science-related fields, may seem insurmountable: lack of secure housing, familial instability, insufficient finances, family members without the knowledge or experience to help them navigate the college application process.
+To address this, we facilitate student interactions with Science Leaders into all programs.
 Story-telling by our Science Leaders, which includes discussion of their own college and career pathways, examples of how they overcame challenges, and how they found their own "Spark", helps to inject a sense of hope into our community a belief that they, too, can participate in science.

-Science Leaders are individuals working in science and science -related fields who guide and inspire others by influencing knowledge with their thinking and ideas (Forbes 2014).
+Science Leaders are individuals working in science and science-related fields who guide and inspire others by influencing knowledge with their thinking and ideas (Forbes 2014).
 Their work may involve creating new technologies, or doing scientific research and communicating and teaching that research to others.
 Their ideas tend to be well thought-through, supported by data and analysis, and logical.
-Science leaders develop structure and frameworks that build knowledge about our world, help solve problems facing our planet, improve human lives, and make our world a better place.
+Science Leaders develop structure and frameworks that build knowledge about our world, help solve problems facing our communities and our planet, improve human lives, and make our world a better place.
 Science Leaders can come from a wide variety of science and science-related fields.
 A science or science-related career, as defined by the National Science Foundation (2015), is any position which is filled by a college graduate in a science or science-related field of study, including, but not limited to:

-- Computer and mathematical scientists - Biological, agricultural, and environmental life scientists - Physical scientists (e.g., physicists, chemists, geoscientists) - Social scientists (e.g., psychologists, economists, sociologists) - Engineers
+• Computer and mathematical scientists

-- Postsecondary teachers in science and science-related fields - Health care workers (e.g., physicians, audiologists, nurses) - Science and science-related managers (e.g., engineering managers, natural and social science managers) - Science and engineering precollege teachers (e.g., science teachers, math teachers) - Technologists and technicians - Other science and science-related occupations (e.g., actuaries, architects)
+- Biological, agricultural, and environmental life scientists - Physical scientists (e.g., physicists, chemists, geoscientists) - Social scientists (e.g., psychologists, economists, sociologists) - Engineers - Postsecondary teachers in science and science-related fields - Health care workers (e.g., physicians, audiologists, nurses) - Science and science-related managers (e.g., engineering managers, natural and social science managers) - Science and engineering precollege teachers (e.g., science teachers, math teachers) - Technologists and technicians - Other science and science-related occupations (e.g., actuaries, architects)